 There's a simple trick to reduce the repayment period of your mortgage and save thousands of dollars over the course of your loan: Make additional payments which go to your principal.
 Borrowers can accomplish this in several ways.
 Making 1 additional payment one time per year is perhaps the easiest to arrange.
 If you can't afford to pay an additional whole payment all at once, you can divide your payment by 12 and pay that additional amount monthly.
 Finally, you can pay a half payment every other week.
 Each option produces different results, but each will significantly reduce the duration of your mortgage and lower your total interest paid.

 It may not be possible for you to pay extra every month or even every year.
 Keep in mind that most mortgage contracts will allow you to make additional principal payments at any time.
 Any time you get some extra cash, you can use this rule to make an additional one-time payment toward principal.
-For example: five years after moving into your home, you receive a huge tax refund,a very large legacy, or a cash gift; , paying several thousand dollars into your home's principal can significantly shorten the duration of your loan and save enormously on mortgage interest over the duration of the loan.
-For most loans, even a relatively small amount, paid early in the loan period, could offer huge savings in interest and length of the loan.
+For example: five years after moving into your home, you receive a huge tax refund,a very large legacy, or a cash gift; , paying several thousand dollars into your mortgage principal can reduce the repayment duration of your loan and save a huge amount on mortgage interest over the life of the mortgage loan.
+For most loans, even a small amount, paid early in the mortgage, could offer huge savings in interest and in the length of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.